id7604ug/book_wishlist/README.md

 Search whole database for book title:

     Do you wish to search by title or author? title Please enter the FULL title of the book you want to search for: The Grapes of Wrath

+Edit Author of book by title:

+    Please enter the title of the book: David Copperfield Please enter the new author of the book: Ann Rice

 # Setup